Moving and Packing TipsHow to Get a Sofa Through a Door

-There is a way to remove dents from your carpeting.
+There is a way to remove these marks from your textile floor covering.

 Why do I get dents on my carpet?

 When you leave a piece of heavy furniture on your carpet for a longer period of time, the weight of the item deforms the fibres of the rug.
 The more time your sofa, for example, spends sitting on top of your carpeting, the deeper and more pronounced the marks get.
 Rest assured, the dents aren’t irreversible.

 Depending on the material it’s made of, each carpet type requires different dent removing methods.
 What works for synthetic floor covering may not help a rug with natural fibres.
 Before we get into the actual tips, remember to check the carpet’s label to determine its type.

 Now that we’ve got that out of the way, here are a few techniques to get get furniture feet marks out of your lovely carpet: